MilanDJA/Assignment1/README.md

 ssh -i .ssh/do-key arch@your_droplet_ip
 ```

-Replace your_droplet_ip with the actual IP address of your Droplet
+Replace your_droplet_ip with the actual IP address of your Droplet\

+Congratulations you have successfuly set up and connected to a droplet using SSH.

 ## References
 1. DigitalOcean droplets: https://www.digitalocean.com/products/droplets